About Pagan Road

 Beliefs are used as a framework to illustrate and expose the concept of the vacuous emotional self, bringing to light the monumental damage this void has inflicted on civilization and bringing it to public trial.

 This is not an intellectual book.
-However, I have to invade the intellectual sanctuary erected by disciplines such as philosophy and psychology to reclaim all the notions long misappropriated by them.
+However, I have to invade the intellectual sanctuary erected by disciplines such as philosophy and psychology to reclaim all the notions long misappropriated by them at the expense of our inarticulate surrender.
 I am a soldier of fortune making incursions on foreign soil, parachuting to set foot into the enemy territory of intellectuality with just enough time to rescue the hijacked treasures that belong to us, then flee.
 I am not an intellectual.
-As a chapter in the book, I introduce “Philosophical Joe,” my alter ego, who knows how to scrap with anything intellectual without stepping into the lofty sanctuary of pompous intellectual reasoning.
+As a chapter in the book, I introduce "Philosophical Joe", my alter ego—someone who knows how to scrap with anything intellectual—intellectuality being utilitarian and territorial by definition, yet never ensnared by the lofty sanctuary of pompous intellectual reasoning.
+If, like me, you are not an intellectual but still feel compelled to use your unkempt remnants of sapience to take on an intellectual’s posturing—tearing their arguments to pieces with nothing but your teeth—be sure to spit out the carcass when you are done, before it ferments.

 This book is not about providing self-improvement recipes, tickling you on the belly, or standing on a pulpit to preach, inspire, and motivate thy kingdom come.
 If I were to make a list of all the things I would like to be, a preacher would be number 1001, right after dying young for failing to follow my intuition.